-When a learner's work has been lost or damaged, an awarding body may consider an application for special consideration.
+When work has been lost or damaged due to events outside of the learner's control, an awarding body may consider an application for special consideration.
 In all cases, the centre must be able to verify that the work was done and that it was monitored whilst it was in progress.

-For competence based qualifications, the centre has a requirement to maintain assessment records independently of the learner's portfolio.
+For competence-based qualifications, the centre is required to maintain assessment records independently of the learner's portfolio.
 In the case of a lost portfolio, these records, together with fully documented question and answer sessions or written statements, as appropriate, can be used to confirm a learner's competence.
-A portfolio re-created, because evidence has been lost, should be internally verified.
+If a portfolio is re-created, because evidence has been lost, it should be internally verified.